opennode/waldur-core/docs/developer/extensions.rst

 In order to be recognized and automatically connected to NodeConductor some additional configuration required.

-Extensions’ URL’s will be registered automatically only if settings.NODECONDUCTOR[‘EXTENSIONS_AUTOREGISTER’] is True, which is default.
+Extensions' URLs will be registered automatically only if settings.NODECONDUCTOR['EXTENSIONS_AUTOREGISTER'] is True, which is default.

 Create a class inherited from `nodeconductor.core.NodeConductorExtension`.
 Implement methods which reflect your app functionality.
 At least `django_app()` should be implemented.